Outlerjjr/EmployAI/README.md

 **EmployAI** is my latest big project, an AI-powered assistant designed to help streamline the hiring process.
 It features a resume parser, a ranking system to evaluate candidates, and an AI chatbot to answer hiring questions.
 Pretty cool, right?

 > ⚠️ **Just a heads up**: While this app is pretty awesome, the data you see on the site is for demo purposes.
 It's not 100% accurate, so use it with a pinch of salt!
-> - **Please note**: The experience years feature may not always work as intended, and we're working to fix it in future updates.
-We appreciate your patience and understanding as we continue improving the system!
+> - **Please note**: The experience years feature may not always work as intended, and shall hopefully get fixed in the future.

 ---